-Naxos is a rather blessed land; its unique morphology unravels soon after the arrival before the visitor, however, the island has many hidden secrets to explore.
-Mostly mountainous, Naxos is known for its impressive landscape, with sharp cliffs, high picks and rocky hinterland that end up to delicate, sandy shores.
+Naxos is a blessed land.
+Its unique morphology unravels soon after the visitor's arrival; however, the island boasts many hidden places to explore.
+The island is known for its impressive landscape, with sharp cliffs, high peaks, and rocky hinterland that end up in sandy shores.

-Naxos’ mainland is full of picturesque, traditional villages; the geology of the land led from the ancient era to the formation of many hiking routes that connect different destinations, as the island is rather large in size.
-There are many hiking trails connecting places such Filoti, Melanes, Apiranthos, Halki & the valley of Tragea, Potamia and many more where the visitor can admire the not only the buildings, architecture, archaeological findings, and view, but also the overgrown slopes and charming glades, with the unique flora and fauna.
+Naxos’ mainland is full of picturesque, traditional villages; the geology of the land led to the formation of many hiking routes that connect different destinations, as the island is rather large in size.
+There are many trails connecting places such as Filoti, Melanes, Apiranthos, Halki & the valley of Tragea, Potamia, and many more, where the walker can admire the buildings, architecture, archaeological findings, and view.
+In addition, the overgrown slopes and charming glades with the unique flora and fauna are awe-inspiring.

-Due to its size, Naxos may be a challenge to explore - one however that you must take up, as it is a land of mesmerizing natural beauty and rich cultural background.
+Due to its size, Naxos may be a challenge to explore - one that you must take up, though, as it is a land of mesmerizing natural beauty and rich cultural background!